 David Blight will give the Biddle Memorial Lecture at Harvard Law School on November 9, 2016.
 His lecture, “DOUGLASS!
 DOUGLASS!
 Writing the Life of Frederick Douglass: Why, and Why Now?” will be moderated by Tomiko Brown-Nagin, Daniel P.S.
 Paul Professor of Constitutional Law at Harvard Law School.

 This panel, moderated by David W. Blight, will discuss efforts to abridge and efforts to ensure the electoral franchise, from the Voting Rights Act of 1965 to the present.
 Panelists include: Ari Berman, The Nation; Beverly Gage, Yale University; Isela Gutiérrez, Democracy North Carolina; and Kenneth Mack, Harvard University.

 (Photo by: McClure Images)

 David Blight will give the annual Merle Curti Lectures at the University of Wisconsin-Madison, October 26-28.
-His lectures will include "Childhood of 'Extremes' and 'Baltimore Dreams': Slave Youth" on October 26; "'By the Rivers of Babylon': Words, the Bible, and the the Mid-Life Radical" on October 27; and "'Joys and Sorrows' at Cedar Hill: Old Age, Family, and Fame" on October 28.
+His lectures will include: "Childhood of 'Extremes' and 'Baltimore Dreams': Slave Youth" on October 26; "'By the Rivers of Babylon': Words, the Bible, and the Mid-Life Radical" on October 27; and "'Joys and Sorrows' at Cedar Hill: Old Age, Family, and Fame" on October 28.